eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Hands on experience on network design and training.
 RTL design experience, FPGA design experience
 + skill set:
 	- A successful candidate will join a team designing and developing Lattice FPGA software tools at San Jose.
 The candidate will contribute to delivering software solution for Lattice FPGA development with emphasis on placement and routing tools.
 The candidate is expected to research and develop novel algorithms to improve Lattice FPGA placement and routing engines to achieve better Fmax, runtime as well as memory footprint.
 The candidate is also expected to support new FPGA architecture evaluation and assess its potential impact on existing software tools.
 The candidate will be responsible for maintaining existing software product too and interacting with other teams to facilitate a value added solution.
-	- Responsible for new architecture evaluation, placement and routing tool’s QoR improvement and support for Radiant/Diamond software release.
+	- Responsible for new architecture evaluation, placement and routing tool's QoR improvement and support for Radiant/Diamond software release.
 	- Behaviors
 		* Team Player: Works well as a member of a group
 		* Dedicated: Devoted to a task or purpose with loyalty or integrity